|

 More information on historic sites and stately homes in North Yorkshire can be found at www.castleandgardens.co.uk, www.english-heritage.org.uk, and www.nationaltrust.org.uk.

 3. Arts and Crafts.
 The Yorkshire Dales and the neighboring Lake District and North York Moors National Parks (www.brigantia.co.uk) are home to many fine potters, furniture makers, landscape painters and many other artists and craftspeople.
 In the past several years, Reeth has developed into quite a center for craftspeople and artists and a pleasant afternoon can be spent browsing in the workshops in the Reeth Dales Centre (for a partial list of the workshops, visit Reeth Arts and Crafts).
 Cumbria is the home of one of the finest pottery festivals in England, Potfest, which is held for three days at the beginning of August (www.potfest.co.uk).
-Reeth in Swaledale is also the home of Stef's Models, whose range of handmade farm animals has garnered an international following (www.stefmodels.co.uk).
 The world famous Swaledale Woollens, where most of the goods for sale are hand knit in Swaledale, is located in Muker (www.swaledalewoollens.co.uk).
+The best nearby craft shops are the Shop located in The Station, right outside Richmond, which also has regular interesting art exhibitions upstairs (The Station), and the Fleece in Reeth, which is a craft cooperative (Fleece).
 Finally, mention must be made of the Josephine & John Bowes Museum in Barnard Castle, with over thirty galleries of paintings, ceramics and other works of art (www.bowesmuseum.org.uk).

 4. Antiques.
 England's largest regional auctioneer, Tennants Auctioneers(www.tennants.co.uk), is located in Leyburn, which is about nine miles from Reeth.
 Tennants runs three catalogue sales and two book sales each year as well as regular uncatalogued sales with upwards of nine hundred lots.
 If you want to browse in antique shops, the nearby market towns of Barnard Castle and Hawes both have several good antique shops.
-If you are a bit more ambitious, then Harrogate and York (see, e.g, Antiques in York) are both worth visits.
+If you are a bit more ambitious, then Harrogate and York are both worth visits.

 5. Restaurants and Gastropubs.
 The area has many fine restaurants and gastropubs.
-Notable among the gastropubs are the CB Inn in Arkengarthdale (www.cbinn.co.uk) and the Blue Lion in East Witton (www.thebluelion.co.uk).
+Notable among the gastropubs are the CB Inn in Arkengarthdale (www.cbinn.co.uk), the Punch Bowl in Low Row (www.punchbowl-swaledale.co.uk), which you could walk to from High Smarber if you are feeling ambitious, and the Blue Lion in East Witton (www.thebluelion.co.uk).

-8. Food.
+9. Food.
 In Wensleydale, the Wensleydale Creamery produces a range of traditional cheeses (www.wensleydale.co.uk).
 Leyburn has a market day every Friday that is particularly good for buying food, especially fish and meat.
-Reeth also has a Friday market with a very good butcher usually in attendance.
-There are also a number of farmers' markets active in the area at Richmond, Leyburn and Barnard Castle (www.farmersmarkets.net).
+Reeth also has a Friday market with a very good butcher and cheese monger usually in attendance.
+There are also a number of farmers' markets active in the area at Richmond and Hawes (Farmers Markets).